 What to Know About Death and Transition

 After a dog displays some or several of the signs described above, death takes place.
-Sometimes muscle twitches may be seen after death.
+Sometimes muscle twitching may be observed immediately after death.
 Breathing or gasping may be noticed too; it's not to get oxygen though, but a reflex of the nerves.
-These bodily reactions are part of the natural event of dying and should not be interpreted as suffering as the dog is not aware.
+These bodily reactions are part of the natural event of dying and should not be interpreted as suffering.

 The bladder or bowels may empty.
 Diarrhea may seep out.
 Keeping towels under the dog may absorb messes.
 The eyes of a dead dog remain open.
 After a few minutes, it's normal for the cornea to assume a glassy appearance.
 Death rattle is not as common in dogs as it is in humans.

 Death is usually confirmed by using a stethoscope and listening for lack of a heartbeat, but what is death?
-Death is the collapse of the dog's cardiovascular system, which translates into failure of oxygen delivery to the dog's tissues and cells which once supported life.
+Death is the collapse of the dog's cardiovascular system, which translates into the failure of oxygen delivery to the tissues, cells, and vital organs of the body.
 It's the end of the journey.

-It's important that dog owners remain in constant touch with their vets during this time and that they keep on hand injectable pain relievers should their dogs no longer be capable of taking pills by mouth.
-Keeping in touch with a vet specializing in hospice can help ensure the dog is comfortable as much as possible through the process.
+It's important that dog owners remain in constant contact with their vets during this time and that they keep injectable pain relievers on hand should the dog no longer be capable of taking pills by mouth.
+Work with a vet that specializes in hospice care to make sure your dog is comfortable as much as possible throughout the process.

-As seen, death is quite a journey.
+Death is quite a journey.
 It is part of life and sadly it's one that all of us dog owners will eventually have to face at one time or another.
-As the saying goes though, "forewarned is forearmed" and therefore being acquainted with the dying process in dogs offers an important advantage.
+As the saying goes though, "forewarned is forearmed."
+Being acquainted with the dying process in dogs offers an important advantage.

-My Dog Is Dying: What Do I Do?: Emotions, Decisions, and Options for Healing Wendy Van de Poll Center For Pet Loss Grief, Mar 2, 2016
+- Van de Poll, Wendy.
+My Dog Is Dying: What Do I Do?: Emotions, Decisions, and Options for Healing.
+Center for Pet Loss Grief.
+March 2, 2016.

 Questions & Answers